So I have been doing a lot of work recently. I picked back up the X Vs. O game I was making for the Odyssey 2 and added a few more things.

 Recent EntriesLatest Entry

 Hi and welcome to Lance’s Laboratory!
-This is the third entry of what will be my personal blog, sharing small slices of life with you from within my Lab.
+This is the fourth entry of what will be my personal blog, sharing small slices of life with you from within my Lab.

 For those who are new to Atari I/O let me introduce myself.
 My name is Lance Ringquist, I’m from Minnesota, and I am the world's oldest surviving Atari dealer.
 You may have heard of me before as Video 61 Atari Sales which I have consistently operated since 1983 and I have been at it now for 40 years!